Metro

 Share

 This tragic event underscores Nigeria’s vulnerability to seasonal flooding, exacerbated by climate change and inadequate infrastructure.
-Local leaders have the urgent need for flood-control measures to prevent future disasters.
+Local leaders have emphasized the urgent need for flood-control measures to prevent future disasters.

-The Mokwa flood is part of a broader pattern of severe flooding in Nigeria, with incidents occurring in other regions, highlighting the pressing need for comprehensive disaster management and climate adaptation strategies.
+The Mokwa flood is part of a broader pattern of severe flooding in Nigeria, with similar incidents occurring in other regions, highlighting the pressing need for comprehensive disaster management and climate adaptation strategies.

 Share